Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Abstract

 \section{Abstract}

 Superconducting protected qubits aim to achieve sufficiently low error rates so as to allow realization of error-corrected, utility-scale quantum computers.
-A recent proposal encodes a protected qubit in the quasicharge degree of freedom of the conventional transmon device, here referred to as the `quasicharge qubit'.
-Operating such a protected qubit requires implementing new strategies.
+A recent proposal encodes a protected qubit in the quasicharge degree of freedom of the conventional transmon device.
+Operating such a protected `quasicharge qubit' requires implementing new strategies.
 Here we show that an electronically-controllable tunnel junction formed by two topological superconductors can be used to implement single- and two-qubit gates on quasicharge qubits.
-Schemes for both these gates are based on dynamical $4\pi$-periodic Josephson effect and therefore have gate speeds of the same order.
-The simulation of the dynamics of a topological Josephson junction in a parameter regime with non-negligible charging energy is the key novelty of this work.
-We also characterize the robustness of such gate operations against charge noise using Fermi's golden rule.
+Schemes for both these gates are based on the same dynamical $4\pi$-periodic Josephson effect and therefore have the same gate times and error characteristics.
+We simulate the dynamics of a topological Josephson junction in a parameter regime with non-negligible charging energy, and characterize the robustness of such gate operations against charge noise.
 Our results point to a compelling strategy for implementation of quasicharge qubit gates based on junctions of minimal Kitaev chains of quantum dots.